 2. Runway Great Danes – Darlington, Pennsylvania

-The breeders at Runway Great Danes are very involved in various Great Dane organizations, they are members of the Great Dane Club of Western Pennsylvania, actively support the club’s Dane rescue organization, members of The Great Dane Club of America, and have been awarded recognition for being an American Kennel Club Breeder with Merit.
+The breeders at Runway Great Danes are very involved in various Great Dane organizations.
+They’re members of the Great Dane Club of Western Pennsylvania, actively support the club’s Dane rescue organization, are members of The Great Dane Club of America, and have been awarded recognition for being an American Kennel Club Breeder of Merit.
 Runway Great Danes is located on a 10 acre farm in the rolling hills of Western Pennsylvania.

 These Danes spend their days running around the farm and having fun with the family’s cats and horses.
 The Great Danes are raised in the home with the breeders and showered with lots of love.
 The Runway Great Danes website features great photos of their puppies and adult dogs.